Connecticut Sun: Change at the top (2013–2016)

-On November 20, 2012, Mike Thibault was relieved of his duties as head coach for the franchise.
-While at the helm, he amassed a 206–134 record en route to 8 playoff appearances, four Eastern Conference titles and reaching the WNBA Finals twice in his ten-year tenure.
-However, Thibault's squads have had the notoriety for failing to flip their proverbial switch to close games; honing a burgeoning reputation for folding under pressure.
-This dubious distinction, coupled with the failure of achieving a franchise-first championship, led to the coach's dismissal.
-With an eye to accomplishing the objective of a WNBA title, the team hired Hall of Famer, Anne Donovan, as Thibault's successor.
-Among other WNBA stints, Donovan was the head coach of the '04 Seattle Storm team that captured the league title over, ironically, the Sun.
+With an eye to accomplishing the objective of a WNBA title, the team hired Hall of Famer Anne Donovan as Thibault's successor.
+Among other WNBA stints, Donovan was the head coach of the 2004 Seattle Storm team that captured the league title over Connecticut.
 Donovan hired Catherine Proto and Jennifer Gillom as her assistant coaches for her initial season.
 In 2014, Proto became Scouting and Video Operations Manager for the Sun and Steven Key replaced her as an assistant coach.
-During Anne Donovan's run as head coach she had gone 38-64 in three seasons with the Connecticut Sun before resigning as the head coach in 2015.
-Curt Miller would be named head coach of the Connecticut Sun starting in the 2016 WNBA Season.
+During Anne Donovan's run as head coach, she would go 38–64 in three seasons with the Connecticut Sun before resigning as the head coach in 2015.
+Curt Miller would be named head coach of the Connecticut Sun starting in 2016.

+During this period, the Sun also hosted two more WNBA All-Star Games at Mohegan Sun Arena.
+Connecticut acted as host for the 2013 and 2015 contests.